 New Balance uses videos as a powerful tool for storytelling.
 The brand’s thumbnails are expertly curated to tease the athlete featured in the video enough to entice users without giving too much away.
 Chipotle finds innovative ways to create thumbnails that capture a subtle branded moment in a lo-fi style video, effectively incorporating community-created content onto its feed without losing the look and feel of its brand.

 When uploading videos in any capacity on Instagram, brands can either upload a custom thumbnail or select a thumbnail from the video.
-With Dash Hudson’s visual technology, brands can test different thumbnails to understand which images will perform with their target audience.
+With Dash Hudson’s social media marketing tools, brands can test different thumbnails to understand which images will perform with their target audience.
 Vision eliminates guesswork and equips brands with the tools they need to reach their video engagement goals.

 The effectiveness of video is even higher on a channel like Pinterest because the majority of content in the main feed is static.
 Pinners are purchase-minded, making video the perfect medium to educate consumers about your products and services and move them further down the sales funnel.
 Oreo leverages video pins to serve up recipes featuring their classic cookies and creates custom thumbnails to highlight the finished product and add their signature logo.

 Similar to other social channels, video thumbnails are often lost among a sea of pins, so it is important that brands understand their audience’s preferences and tastes when selecting a thumbnail.
 This can make or break your video pin performance.
 The key to creating high-performing video thumbnails is a combination of AI technology and following Pinterest’s video spec guidelines.
 Dash Hudson’s Pinterest Insights tool equips brands with the data they need to select thumbnails that will meet their objectives and illicit action in their target audience on Pinterest.